is8ac/bnn/status.md

 It is obviously silly to try to cluster whole images.
 A dog looking to the right is an entirety different set of pixels then a dog looking to the left.
-32x32 pixels contains too much meaningless information to be worth clustering in there entirety.
+32x32 pixels contains too much meaningless information to be worth clustering in their entirety.
-Since an end to end trained convolution model depends in the exact positions of all the pixels, we cannot cluster the input when training end to end.
+Since an end to end trained convolution model depends on the exact positions of all the pixels, we cannot cluster the input when training end to end.

-However, a 3x3 pixel patch is far less information.

 # Further implications of layer-wise training of conv nets